jeslacourse/jeslacourse.github.io/_posts/2020-05-17-Feature-Choice-in-Classification.md

 </tr>
 </tbody>
 </table>

-Our source data is a text file with headless, tab-separated data (Table 1).

 To improve readability and analysis, each feature is assigned a descriptive name.
 The response variable, ‘wheat‘, is factored into a categorical variable with levels "Kama", "Rosa", and "Canadian" replacing numeric variables 1,2, and 3, respectively (Table 2).